graeme-a-stewart/cpp-concurrency/doc/03-AsyncFuture.md

 You can see that the value of the variable is accessed with the `get()` method of the `future`.

 A future also has the `wait()` method, which will block the calling thread until the result of the asynchronous execution is available, but it doesn't read the result.
+(There are also `wait_for()` and `wait_until()` which will wait until the result is ready, but not wait indefinitely).

+Note that after a future's result has been retrieved further calls to `get()` or `wait()` will thrown an `std::future_error`.
+If your program could potentially retrieve the future result like this then use the `valid()` method to test before you do so.

 ### Launch Parameter